vdaas/vald/docs/user/architecture.md

 <img src="../../assets/doc/vector_data_space_explain.svg" />

-The same vector will be inserted into multiple Vald Agents, so the vector data space constructed in each Vald Agent will be different, causing the searching results from each Vald Agent are different.
+The same vector will be inserted into multiple Vald Agents, not all Vald Agents.
+It makes that the vector data space constructed in each Vald Agent will be different, causing the searching results from each Vald Agent are different.

 #### Vald Agent Scheduler